Foods of the American Civil War: Union Army

+In the Union Army, the Subsistence Department was in charge of the purchase, storage and distribution of food rations and related items.
+It was headed by the Commissary General of Subsistence, who answered directly to the Secretary of War.
+At the start of the war this was George Gibson but he died shortly thereafter in September 1861.
+He was succeeded by Joseph Pannell Taylor who served until his own death in June 1864, whereupon Amos Beebe Eaton served through the end of the war.

-In the Union Army, the Commissary General of Subsistence was one of the "supply" departments which answered directly to the Secretary of War.
-Charged with securing and distributing rations to the soldiers, it like the other supply departments operated independently and with little central coordination throughout the civil war.
-The Commissary General maintained subsistence depots in major cities and producing areas; officers in charge at these locations were responsible for buying food in bulk and repackaging for delivery to field units.
+Like the other supply departments during the war, the Subsistence Department operated independently and with little centralized coordination during the war, although as the Quartermaster Department was responsible for transporting all supplies there was necessarily cooperation between the two.
+The Subsistence Department maintained depots in major cities and producing areas; officers in charge at these locations were responsible for buying food in bulk and repackaging for delivery to field units.
 Beef cattle were contracted for delivery at specific points and herds were driven behind armies in the field.

 Field units were assigned commissary personnel to oversee the requisition, accounting for and distribution of rations to their respective units.
 Each regiment was assigned a lieutenant as a regimental quartermaster/commissary and a commissary sergeant, although in Volunteer cavalry regiments the quartermaster/commissary role was split between two lieutenants; each brigade was assigned a captain as assistant commissary of subsistence; each division had a commissary of subsistence as part of the commander's staff, although the role was not legally authorized until 3 March 1865 with a temporary rank of major; each corps was authorized a lieutenant colonel as Chief Commissary of Subsistence following the Militia Act of 1862; and each field army was authorized a colonel as Chief Commissary of Subsistence in 1865.
-Unit commissary officers requisitioned rations, which were picked up by the unit's train from the nearest subsistence depot or railhead and delivered to the troops.
+Unit commissary officers requisitioned rations, which were picked up by the unit's wagon train from the nearest subsistence depot or railhead and delivered to the troops.